kermitt2/entity-fishing/doc/restAPI.rst

 - **sense**: NER sense mapped on Wordnet synset - senses are provided to improve the disambiguation process, but they are currently not very reliable.

-**Deprecated - ** this option is deprecated and will be removed in the next release:
-- *onlyNER*: if true the mentions are extracted only using a NER engine and the disambiguation against wikipedia is skipped.

-The type of recognised entities are restricted to a set of 27 classes of named entities (see `GROBID NER documentation <http://grobid-ner.readthedocs.io/en/latest/class-and-senses/>`).
+The type of recognised entities are restricted to a set of 27 classes of named entities (see `GROBID NER documentation <http://grobid-ner.readthedocs.io/en/latest/class-and-senses/>`_).
 Entities not covered by the knowledge bases (the identified entities unknown by Wikipedia) will be characterized only by an entity class, a word sense estimation and a confidence score, without any reference to a Wikipedia article or domain information.

 **Response when processing a search query**
 ::